christianalfoni/immutable-store/README.md

 # immutable-store

+## DEPRECATED
+The story of immutable-store was that [Baobab](https://github.com/Yomguithereal/baobab) was a bit behind on introducing immutability and the facets was defined outside the state tree.
+With the version 2 release of Baobab this will be fixed.
+Baobab is an amazing project that first got me to think about storing application state in one state tree.
+The performance is also a lot better than immutable-store.
+With efforts on [Cerebral](http://www.christianalfoni.com/cerebral) I have decided to DEPRECATE this project.

 The [immutable-js](https://github.com/facebook/immutable-js) library from Facebook is powerful and fast, though it focuses on data structures in general.
 Immutable-store is a library that focuses specifically on storing application state.
 The  mutation API is extremely simple and getting values out of the store is as simple as referencing them with dot notation.

 ## Overview